tofuutils/tenv/README.md

 Each part can have the following string field : "install_mode", "list_mode", "list_url", "url", "new_base_url", "old_base_url", "selector" and "part"

 With "install_mode" set to "direct", tenv skip the release information fetching and build download url directly (overridden by `<TOOL>_INSTALL_MODE` env var).

 With "list_mode" set to "html", tenv change the fetching of all releases information from API to parse the parent html page of artifact location, see "selector" and "part" (overridden by `<TOOL>_LIST_MODE` env var).

 "url" allows to override the default remote url (overridden by flag or `<TOOL>_REMOTE` env var).

 "list_url" allows to override the remote url only for the releases listing (overridden by `<TOOL>_LIST_URL` env var).

 "old_base_url" and "new_base_url" are used as url rewrite rule (if an url start with the prefix, it will be changed to use the new base url).

-if "old_base_url" and "new_base_url" are empty, tenv try to guess right behaviour depending previous field.
+If "old_base_url" and "new_base_url" are empty, tenv try to guess right behaviour depending previous field.

-"selector" is used to gather in a list all matching html node and "part" choose on which node part (attribute name or "#text" for inner text) a version will be extracted (selector default to "a" (html link)) and part default to "href" (link target))
+"selector" is used to gather in a list all matching html node and "part" choose on which node part (attribute name or "#text" for inner text) a version will be extracted (selector default to "a" (html link) and part default to "href" (link target))

 TODO add use case examples